 I studied theatre at Goldsmiths University and Trinity College, Dublin.
 Upon graduating I was lucky enough to work with companies including Shunt, Punchdrunk and venues including the Battersea Arts Centre and Old Vic Tunnels.

-I have directed most of my work under the name LAStheatre.
+The majority of my work has appeared under the name LAStheatre.
 LAS is a word in the Irish language.
 It means to ignite, turn on or set alight.
-Through LAStheatre I have directed work ranging from ambitious theatrical productions, to interactive installations and festival spectacles.
+Through LAStheatre, I have written and directed work ranging from ambitious theatrical productions, to interactive installations and festival spectacles.

 Over the years, I have won multiple awards for the style and innovation of my work.
-These productions have explored what it means to be human by placing the audience at the centre of an epidemic (Deadinburgh), transformed Victorian medical records into an interactive ward round (The Enlightenment Café), imagined our changing environment in the year 2050 (New Atlantis), embroiled families in a carnival feud (The Lost Carnival) and enlisted young and old in a mission to fill an entire town with stars (The Astronomer’s Story).
+These productions have explored what it means to be human by placing the audience at the centre of an epidemic (Deadinburgh), imagined our changing environment in the year 2050 (New Atlantis) and harnessed the visual power of circus to discuss love, loneliness and consent with young audiences (Lovewright).